cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

   - `docker-compose -f ./docker/docker-compose.yml build --force-rm`
 - To generate a Container (i.e. run the Image):
   - `docker-compose -f ./docker/docker-compose.yml up -d --force-recreate`

+## Troubleshooting

+For details on common issues/questions that may appear when using Cesium JS, please see the dedicated [Troubleshooting](https://github.com/cambridge-cares/TheWorldAvatar/wiki/DTVF:-Troubleshooting) page on the GitHub wiki.